ModelEarth/localsite/start/README.md

 - Use CloudFlare.com as a free proxy for your domain name - [setup steps](cloudflare/) - [more about Cloudflare with GitHub](https://www.toptal.com/github/unlimited-scale-web-hosting-github-pages-cloudflare).
 AWS can also be used.
 - Important: If you are using the same domain for Google email accounts, avoid adding the 4 Google A records (these prevent adding the CNAME record).
 You'll only need to add the 5 MX records provided by Google.
 - Create a repo in your primary account matching the name of the account: [github username].github.io
-- Click settings and activate GitHub Pages for your [github username].github.io and each repo that is a subfolder in your site.
+- Click settings and activate GitHub Pages for your [github username].github.io and each repo that will be an additional subfolder in your site.
+(This requires also doing the Special Trick below.)
 - Add your custom domain name to the root repo called [github username].github.io.
-- Add a CNAME record for your domain in CloudFlare with @ and [secondary github username].github.io.
-Using a secondary GitHub username allows more than one repo folder to be accessible through your primary domain.
+- Special Trick: When you add a CNAME record for your domain in CloudFlare use @ to indicate the root, and point a different secondary account in Github as [secondary github username].github.io.
+By using a secondary GitHub username, more than one adjacent repo folder will be accessible through your primary domain.
+(The "localsite" repo can then be forked and shared locally with your primary site.)

 - Wait 2 to 10 minutes for new GitHub Pages site to become available.
 - Activate GitHub Pages for each additional repo residing within the primary account.
 These can be forks from other accounts.